 - Syntax: <sec> | <min> | <hr> | <day> | <month> | <subseconds>

 - Description: Time scale units.

 Time scale Syntax Description <sec> s | sec | secs | second | seconds Time scale in seconds. <min> m | min | mins | minute | minutes Time scale in minutes. <hr> h | hr | hrs | hour | hours Time scale in hours. <day> d | day | days Time scale in days. <month> mon | month | months Time scale in months. <subseconds> us | ms | cs | ds Time scale in microseconds (us), milliseconds (ms), centiseconds (cs), or deciseconds (ds)

 mswhen it is searching metric indexes that are configured for millisecond timestamp resolution.

 - For more information about enabling metrics indexes to index metric data points with millisecond timestamp precision, see:

-- Manage Splunk Cloud indexes in the Splunk Cloud User Manual if you use Splunk Cloud.
+- Manage Splunk Cloud Platform indexes in the Splunk Cloud Platform Admin Manual if you use Splunk Cloud Platform.

 - Create custom indexes in Managing indexers and clusters of indexers if you use Splunk Enterprise.